Living with a feeding tube

 radiologically inserted gastrostomy (RIG), which refers to how they are inserted:

-- A PEG tube involves an endoscope (camera) being inserted via the mouth, down into the stomach, to locate an insertion site for the tube.
-An incision is made in the skin and the PEG tube is passed into the mouth, down through the stomach and out through the incision, where it is secured in place.
+- With a PEG tube, an endoscope (camera) is inserted via the mouth and down into the stomach to locate an insertion site for the tube.
+Following an incision in the skin, the PEG tube passes through the mouth, down into the stomach and out through the incision, to be secured in place.
 A PEG is usually the preferred method of tube insertion when possible.

 - A RIG tube uses X-rays to locate the insertion site for the tube.
 An incision is made in the skin and the tube is passed through from the outside and secured in place.
 RIGs may be required where an endoscope/PEG tube cannot safely be passed down the throat.